Pastells/Pastells.github.io/_pages/en/about.md

 social: false # includes social icons at the bottom of the page
 ---

-I am a Theoretical Physicist specialized in ML and AI.
+I am a Theoretical Physicist specialized in Machine Learning and Artificial Intelligence.
-I work as an NLP Research Engineer at the CliC Group at the University of Barcelona.
+I work as an Natural Language Processing Research Engineer at the CliC Group at the University of Barcelona.
 I am deeply interested in science and currently pursuing a second bachelor’s degree in general linguistics.